Cyprus Airways

 Cyprus Airways (Greek: Κυπριακές Αερογραμμές) is the flag carrier of Cyprus, based at Larnaca International Airport.
-It commenced operations on 1 June 2017.
+Its legally registered name is Charlie Airlines Ltd..
 It is the largest airline company in Cyprus, based in Larnaca and has a regional network of flights between Europe and Middle East.

+The airline's logo incorporates an olive branch, the main symbol of Cyprus.

 History

-Cyprus Airways resumed operations in 2016 after a start-up Cypriot airline company, Charlie Airlines Ltd, won the rights to use the trademark of Cyprus Airways.
-The airline's logo incorporates an olive branch, the main symbol of Cyprus.

-In March 2017, the airline obtained its air operator certificate from the Cypriot Department of Civil Aviation, marking the start of commercial services of the airline.
+After start-up Cypriot air carrier Charlie Airlines, established in early 2016, won the rights to use Cyprus Airways trademark, in March 2017 it obtained the air operator certificate (AOC) from the Cypriot Department of Civil Aviation.
+Scheduled operations were launched in June 2017.

-Currently, over 400,000 travellers are carried every year by Cyprus Airways.
+In 2024, the airline applied for subsidies to launch flights from Ljubljana, but cancelled the plans following a change in management and issues surrounding its Pratt & Whitney engines.

 Destinations

 As of September 2025, Cyprus Airways is operating flights to the following airports: